-A Mozilla mistake broke Firefox extensions, but it's now shipping a fix
+A Mozilla mistake broke Firefox extensions, but Mozilla is now shipping a fix

-Mozilla has begun automatically distributing a Firefox update to fix a problem that broke extensions for many browser users on Friday.
+Mozilla on Sunday began distributing new Firefox updates to fix a problem that broke extensions for many browser users on Friday.

+Mozilla had released an update Saturday, but Sunday's fix should help more people who were still affected.
+"There are some issues we're still working on, but we wanted to get this release out and get your add-ons back up & running before Monday," Mozilla said in a tweet Sunday.

-Extensions, also called add-ons, let you customize browsers to do things like block ad tracking or offer video playback speed controls.
+Extensions, also called add-ons, let you customize browsers to do things like block ad tracking or offer video-playback speed controls.
 Mozilla requires they be digitally signed to improve security.
 The certificate Mozilla uses for that purpose expired, though, so Firefox started disabling extensions it no longer considered safe.

-Mozilla advised people to wait for the update.
-"The fix will be automatically applied in the background within the next few hours," said Kev Needham, Mozilla's product manager for add-ons, in a blog post early Saturday morning.
 "No active steps need to be taken to make add-ons work again.
-In particular, please do not delete and/or re-install any add-ons as an attempt to fix the issue."
+In particular, please do not delete and/or reinstall any add-ons as an attempt to fix the issue," Kev Needham, Mozilla's product manager for add-ons, said in a blog post about the problem.

-Unfortunately for Firefox users and Mozilla, the fix doesn't reach everyone.
-Mozilla is updating Firefox with an unusual mechanism, the studies feature for testing new features, and some people may have disabled that.
-The fix doesn't yet work for Firefox on Android or the slower-moving Extended Support Release (ESR) version of Firefox.
+Saturday's fix updated Firefox with an unusual mechanism, the studies tool for testing new features, and some people may have disabled that.
+That fix didn't work for Firefox on Android or the slower-moving Extended Support Release (ESR) version of Firefox.
 And some people aren't getting the update, Mozilla said on Twitter on Saturday.

+Sunday's fix was a more ordinary release of Firefox that repaired the certificate issue.
+It works for ordinary versions of Firefox for personal computers as well as the Android and ESR versions, Mozilla said.

 Security certificates make the computing world go round, and renewing them is a routine part of computing operations.
 But if a renewal slips through the cracks, it can affect everything from software updates to the ability to use websites protected by encryption.